NASA Supercomputer Generates Closer Look at Future Climate Conditions in U.S.

 "Climate changes threaten the integrity of parks throughout the National Parks system, and park mangers desperately need data at management-relevant scales to inform decisions,” said John Gross and William Monahan, ecologists with the National Park Service who are leading studies of climate change in our national parks.
-“These high-resolution assessments are the basis for implementing effective climate adaptation, at management-relevant scales.”
+“These high-resolution assessments are the basis for implementing effective climate

 To read the full article on the NASA website, please click here.